The Role of a Guardian or Conservator in Your Estate

 A conservator will have numerous duties and responsibilities, depending on whether the minor's parents are still living.
 The court will generally appoint a child's parent as the conservator of their property provided the parent is capable of taking on the responsibility—they are not incarcerated or otherwise unsuitable.
 Below are several roles that a conservator or guardian may take.

 The court-appointed conservator will decide where the minor's liquid assets should be held and who will be responsible for overseeing their investment.
-It might be the conservator himself, or a professional financial adviser.
+It might be the conservator themselves, or a professional financial adviser.

 If the minor inherits real estate, the conservator will be responsible for paying all expenses of maintaining the property, such as taxes, mortgages, and insurance.

-Of course, this isn't a consideration when the minor's parents are living, and he's receiving support from them, but the inheritance may be tapped into for purposes of paying for more costly needs and extras, such as college, a computer or a car when he's old enough to drive.
+Of course, this isn't a consideration when the minor's parents are living, and they are receiving support from them, but the inheritance may be tapped into for purposes of paying for more costly needs and extras, such as college, a computer or a car when they are old enough to drive.

 The conservatorship estate assets are typically invested to produce income sufficient to take care of the minor's needs.
 It most likely requires that the conservator must prepare and file a yearly income tax return on behalf of the minor and pay any taxes that may be due.
 It may be required even if the investments only earn interest.

-The court-appointed conservator may have to decide where the minor will live if his parents are no longer living, such as in the home he inherited from them.
+The court-appointed conservator may have to decide where the minor will live if their parents are no longer living, such as in the home they inherited from them.

 Depending on the laws of the state where the conservatorship has been established, a court-appointed conservator may be required to obtain court approval before carrying out any or all of his duties and responsibilities.
 For example, a conservator must get court approval to sell the minor's home in Florida if it is worth more than $15,000.